Tevyat/GSAC-CaCC/README.md

 To answer the research questions from the beginning, we will be using data visualization with the Pandas module from the Python programming language.

+* What factors (Seat Comfort, Staff Service, Food & Beverages, etc.) have the most significant impact on the overall rating of the passenger?
 ```python
 correlation_matrix = df[['Seat Comfort', 'Staff Service', 'Food & Beverages',
                          'Inflight Entertainment', 'Value For Money', 'Overall Rating']].corr()